Edgerton in Natrona County, Wyoming — The American West (Mountains)

 More about this marker.
 This marker is a part of the Black Gold Byway series.

 Credits.
 This page was last revised on July 5, 2016.
-This page originally submitted on July 5, 2016, by Barry Swackhamer of Brentwood, California.
-This page has been viewed 283 times since then and 13 times this year.
+It was originally submitted on July 5, 2016, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 302 times since then and 3 times this year.
 Photos: 1, 2, 3, 4. submitted on July 5, 2016, by Barry Swackhamer of Brentwood, California.